 In February 2023 Samsung also announced that it will integrate 3GPP compliant NTN modem technology into its Exnyos chipset range, which will support two-way text messaging as well as high-definition image and video sharing.
 The company also indicated it plans to support NB-IoT NTN in a future design.

 In February 2023 Omnispace and Ligado announced a collaboration to combine their MSS networks in order to provide NTN direct-to-device connectivity.
 This would include portions of Ligado’s L-Band spectrum in 1525-1559 MHz and 1626.5-1660.5 MHz in the US and Canada, and Omnispace’s S-Band spectrum (1980-2010 MHz and 2170-2200 MHz) outside of US and Canada.
 These bands are standardised for NTN in 3GPP Release 17 (bands n255 and n256).
-The satellite spectrum assembled by the companies is licensed, 3GPP-standardized for non-terrestrial networks (NTN) and already in compliance with existing international ITU and U.S. regulations Additionally, the collaboration anticipates optimizing multi-orbit geostationary (GEO) and non-geostationary (NGSO) networks to provide seamless, global coverage for D2D use cases across key markets.
+[The satellite spectrum assembled by the companies is licensed, 3GPP-standardized for non-terrestrial networks (NTN). regulations.
+Additionally, the collaboration anticipates optimizing multi-orbit geostationary (GEO) and non-geostationary (NGSO) networks to provide seamless, global coverage for D2D use cases across key markets.]

 EchoStar, working with Skylo and Bullit, will be releasing a 3GPP-NTN compliant direct-to-device service later this year for two-way messaging .
-Echostar has also announced it intends to build 28 LEO satellites in the MSS 2 GHz range called Lyra with both LoRa and NTN support to provide satellite based IoT connectivity including LoRa.
+Echostar has also announced it intends to build a 28 LEO satellite system in the MSS 2 GHz range called Lyra with both LoRa and NTN support to provide satellite based IoT connectivity including LoRa.
 The satellites will be manufactured by Astro Digital and are planned for launch in 2024.
 EchoStar plans to construct and deploy a 3PP-NTN global LEO satellite network in 2026.

 Many of the above initiatives rely on the newly approved NTN Rel-17 standard which covers the MSS 2 GHz spectrum as well as the MSS L-band, hence enabling Rel-17 compliant smartphones and devices to be addressed by satellite under the classical MSS regulatory framework.